maulikdave-fh/notes/msa_eda/2-Migration_to_Microservices_Architecture.md

 # Boundaries of Microservices
 ## Common mistakes
-1. Splitting by Application layers - separate microservices for presentation layer, business-logic layer, infrastructure layer
+1. **Splitting by Application layers** - separate microservices for presentation layer, business-logic layer, infrastructure layer.
 Every new feature will need change in all 3 microservices requiring careful planning and release coordination between different teams.
 No organization scalability.
 Breaking 3 tier app into more tiers won't work.
 ![Mistake 1!](images/mistake_tiers.png)

-2. Splitting by Technology boundaries - while this may bring in some performance benefits, outside stakeholders (product managers, etc) won't know which subsystem / team / service gets new task.
+2. **Splitting by Technology boundaries** - while this may bring in some performance benefits, outside stakeholders (product managers, etc) won't know which subsystem / team / service gets new task.
 Naming terminology of each API will be too convoluted.
 Also, business logic layer microservice is still too big and has a potential to become yet another monolith.

 ![Mistake 2!](images/mistake_tech.png)

-3. Splitting for Minimum size - we looked at "micro" in microservices and assumed that splitting the monolithic app into tiny services would give us the best benefits - smaller the better.
+3. **Splitting for Minimum size** - we looked at "micro" in microservices and assumed that splitting the monolithic app into tiny services would give us the best benefits - smaller the better.
 Splitting by package / class is a common mistake.

 ![Mistake 3!](images/mistake_size.png)